Been here? Rate It!

-Downtown Minneapolis isn't the shopping mecca that many big cities are - our largest concentration of retail stores are at malls in the suburbs.
+Downtown Minneapolis isn't the shopping mecca that many big cities are; our largest concentration of retail stores are at malls in the suburbs.
 Gaviidae (Gah-veh-day) Common is one grouping of shops that while somewhat limited, still offers downtown visitors a nice place to kill some time.
 The stores include Talbots, Saks Off 5th (discount designer clothing), Cole Haan, a couple of salons, a handful of other small shops and a food court.
-The best reason for a walk-through is to admire the soaring, multi-storied corridor between Nieman Marcus and Saks.
-Beautiful - especially at Christmastime when it's decorated with festive trees and huge floating ornaments.
-The common can be reached via skyway and there's a Caribou Coffee shop for grabbing a nice cuppa joe, a newspaper and a bench or table for admiring the view.
+The best reason for a walk-through is to admire the soaring, multi-storied corridor between (recently closed) Nieman Marcus and Saks; beautiful, especially at Christmastime when decorated with festive trees and huge floating ornaments.
+The common can be reached via skyway, and there's a Caribou Coffee shop for grabbing a nice cuppa joe, a newspaper and a bench or table for admiring the view.

 Gaviidae was designed in 1989 by Argentinian architect César Pelli, who also designed the adjacent Wells Fargo Building (1988) and the Minneapolis Public Library (2006).
 Other projects of note in his extensive portfolio include the Canary Wharf Tower in London, World Financial Center in NYC and Petronas Twin Towers, Kuala Lumpur, Malaysia.

 A downloadable map of the Minneapolis skyway system can be found here:

 - Business Travel